Have you ever been late to an appointment or perhaps you overlooked one altogether?

-WE have a mental and spiritual exercise I want you to start today as you prepare for the last half of 2017 and beyond.
+WE have an mental and spiritual exercise I want you to start today as you prepare for the last half of 2020 and beyond.

 In either your data information retrieval system. . .whether it’s a smart phone, a tablet, computer or a three-hole punched legal pad which you can place in a three-ringed binder. . .I want you to make a list of the six major areas of your life.

 Spiritual. . .Family. . .Financial. . .Mental. . .Physical. . .Social.

 First, I want you to begin listing how God has manifested His presence in your life during the first half of 2020.
 Recall the times. . .he delivered you. . .the times you experienced miracle manifestation. . .the blessings He’s provided for you.

 You can call this listing “Hallelujah 2020” or “Look What The Lord Is Doing In 2020” or whatever you wish.